 Rifugio Nel Bosco

-Rifugio Nel Bosco is born from a genuine passion about the Malcantone, the Swiss people, their culture and especially the beautiful natural landscape.
+Rifugio Nel Bosco is born from a genuine passion about the Malcantone, the local people, their culture and especially the beautiful natural landscape.
 It lead to the project of rebuilding the 3 original chalets from 1965 totally hidden in the forest, located at the far edge of Malcantone, situated on the slope of a hill at the foot of Mount Lema.
-We are proud that the project is now in its full swing.
-The first Chalet, being also the smallest, is ready for your enjoyment and accommodation.
-The second Chalet, bigger with two separate bed rooms and a spacey living room to accommodate six people is coming online for the summer 2019.
-Finally the third and biggest of the three, should be ready for spring 2020.
+I'm proud that the project is now in its full swing.
+The first Chalet, being also the smallest, is ready since 2018 for your enjoyment and accommodation.
+The second Chalet also shows a loft type of architecture but bigger with two separate bedrooms and a spacey living room to accommodate six people.
+It's online since the beginning of 2021.
+Finally the third and biggest of the three should be ready for spring 2021.
 It will also offer additional space for small meditation groups or conferences.

-We believe passion is not just some emotional energy, but the friction between the soul and the outside world.
-Our passion for nature comes in the means of the kind of beauty it represents.
-It is not only a portrayal of some undefined universal truth about what is infinite and eternal in us, but connects us to a part of our own nature that elevates us from within, allowing ourselves to be changed in accordance with the ideals it expresses.
-We believe nature has the capacity, through shock and catharsis, to make us receptive to good, to stimulate reflection on what is essential, and which too often is bypassed in the busyness of everyday life in our society.
+I believe passion is not just some emotional energy, but the friction between the soul and the outside world.
+My passion for nature comes in the means of the kind of beauty it represents.
+It is not only a portrayal of some undefined universal truth about what is infinite and eternal in us but connects us to a part of our own nature that elevates us from within, allowing ourselves to be changed in accordance with the ideals it expresses.
+I believe nature has the capacity, through shock and catharsis, to make us receptive to good, to stimulate reflection on what is essential, and which too often is bypassed in the busyness of everyday life in our society.

 It isn’t a valley, or a mountain or a plane.
 The Malcantone is rather a little bit of everything.
 Its name is shrouded in legends.
 One of them says that its name (Malcantone) means "bad canton" because this remote area always provided shelter for predators, deserters and smugglers.